 Instructions

 - In a medium pot filled with enough hot water, bring to boiling point on high heat.
 Add the halved shallot and sliced ginger.
-Then add shrimp with the shell on for extra flavor.
-If you’re using already peeled shrimp, that’s fine too.
+Then add shrimp with the shell on for extra flavor (or if you’re using peeled shrimp, that will work too).
 Boil shrimp for 2 minutes or until opaque and no longer translucent.
-Strain out the shrimp and transfer to an ice bath with cold water.
-Allow the shrimp to cool before peeling off the shells.
-Carefully slice each shrimp in half with a sharp knife.
-If needed, devein shrimp.

-- Then place 3 shrimp halves pink side down in the top half of the circular wrapper.
+- Place a piece of lettuce in the bottom half of the circular wrapper.
+Then place 3 shrimp halves pink side down in the top half of the circular wrapper.
 Place mint leaves on top of each shrimp.
+Lastly with wet hands, place about ⅓ cup of cooked vermicelli rice noodles inside the lettuce leaf and spread it into a log.

-- From the bottom end of the rice paper (the end closest to you), roll the rice paper away from you tucking the lettuce and noodles in.
+- From the end closest to you, roll the rice paper away from you tucking the lettuce and noodles in.
 Then roll and tuck in the shrimp and mint leaves.
 Finally tuck in the sides of the rice paper and finish rolling.
-Repeat this process until you have 9 rolls.

 Melanie